containerum/containerum-docs/content/cli/commands/help.md

 ---
 title: Help
 linktitle: help
-description: Help about any command
+description: Help provides help for any command in the application

 categories: []
 keywords: []